Average Reading Time: 6 minutes

 The lymphatic system is like the drains in your house and the blood is like the faucets.
 If the drains are clogged in your sink or toilet, do you only clean out the faucets?
-I hope not!
+Of course not!
 You would clean the drains.
 The biggest drain we have in the body is the lymphatic system, which can stay clogged for many years.
-This forces us to adapt to an environment of toxins that stresses and weakens immunity and other important pathways of detoxification.
+This forces us to adapt to an environment of toxins that stress and weaken immunity and other important pathways of detoxification.

 As we all age, it is the ability to detoxify well and eliminate waste efficiently that will determine longevity and optimal health.

-When the lymph system becomes congested and loses its ability to remove waste well, the body will start to speak to us.
-The signs of circulatory congestion ensue.
+When the lymph system becomes congested and loses its ability to remove waste efficiently, the body will start to speak to us; the signs of circulatory congestion ensue.
 The key is to learn to listen while the body is still whispering, and not wait until it starts screaming.